banban-22/spendWise_new/SpendWise_plan.md

 - User Value - Users will benefit from automated features like receipt scanning and categorized expense summaries, making record-keeping even more efficient.
 - Business Value - This release enhances user satisfaction and attracts more users due to increased functionality.
 - Features/Functions -
-  ⋅⋅\*.
-Receipt scanning and attachment
+  ⋅⋅\*Receipt scanning and attachment
-  ⋅⋅\*.
-Automated expense categorization
+  ⋅⋅\*Automated expense categorization
-  ⋅⋅\*.
-Summary of categorized expenses
+  ⋅⋅\*Summary of categorized expenses

 Points for this release: 4